Kellogg Stelle

-Professor Kellogg S. "Kelly" Stelle (April 1948–23 October 2025) was an American-British theoretical physicist.
+Kellogg S. "Kelly" Stelle (11 March 1948–23 October 2025). was an American-British theoretical physicist and professor of physics at Imperial College London.
 His work was focused on the theory of gravitation, in particular quantum gravity, and braneworld cosmology.

-He developed the theory of quadratic quantum gravity in the 1970s.
-The theory had difficulty being accepted as a viable theory because of its introduction of 'ghost particles', but as of 2025, QQG is making a resurgence in the theoretical physics community.
+He developed the theory of quadratic gravity in 1977.
+The theory had difficulty being accepted as a viable theory because it postulates the existence of a massive ghost particle.
+He later turned his interest to supergravity.

-A two-day scientific conference, "Kellyfest", to celebrate his 60th anniversary was held by the Theoretical Physics Group at Imperial College in 2008.
+A two-day scientific conference, "Kellyfest", to celebrate his 60th birthday was held by the Theoretical Physics Group at Imperial College in 2008.

-He was a Fellow of the Royal Society, a Fellow of the Institute of Physics and of the American Physical Society.
-He was a winner of a Humboldt Research Award in 2006.
+He was a Fellow of the Institute of Physics and of the American Physical Society.
+He was a winner of a Humboldt Research Award in 2006, and of the John William Strutt, Lord Rayleigh Medal and Prize in 2020.